 Could this Process be a Virus/Malware?

-So, that was all about the Windows Shell Experience Host Process, its causes and some quick fixes.
+So, that was all about what is Windows Shell Experience Host, its causes and some quick fixes.
 Hope these tips come to your rescue if you ever face this problem.
 Do share your experiences in the comments section below.